 Cities with a geography that does not allow proper dispersal of emissions by wind and helps the smoke get trapped by extreme weather conditions experience summer smog.
 The abundance of sunlight and high temperatures during the summer speeds up chemical reactions in the atmosphere, which, mingled with humidity, creates dense smog.
 At times, temperature inversions at higher altitudes lead to the formation of summer photochemical smog by trapping a humid layer of air below a layer of warm air, which holds up the pollutants.
 Coastal cities surrounded by hills or mountains are prime candidates for summer smog.

 Winter smog is essentially created by the excessive use of fossil fuels to heat up homes and buildings.
 Winter photochemical smog forms during extreme weather conditions, particularly during the height of winter.
-This is because during extremely cold conditions, populations of cities which have large number of hearth-heated homes use coal or other combustibles that generate considerable amounts of smoke and pollutants.
-These air pollutants are emitted at the lower levels in the atmosphere.
+This is because during extremely cold conditions, populations of cities which have a large number of hearth-heated homes use coal or other combustibles that generate considerable amounts of smoke and pollutants.
+These air pollutants appear at the lower levels in the atmosphere.
 The cold and moist air retains the emissions for a longer time through the chemical reactions that take place at a slower rate.
-Cities boxed in by surrounding higher elevations which experience heavy snowfalls face smog regularly.
+Cities boxed in by surrounding higher elevations, which experience heavy snowfalls, face smog regularly.